New cars get a bad rap. Critics challenge the purchase of a new car arguing that depreciation alone makes it a bad investment.

 You will eventually have maintenance concerns but major defects are generally covered by a warranty.
 The minor maintenance will be a tiny expense compared to regular issues used cars encounter.

 4. Low Cost of Entry

 With good credit, you can get a new car with little to no money down.
 Used cars don’t offer this benefit especially when it’s sold at a cash price.

 Low maintenance fees and no down payment means you’re into the car for little to nothing compared to a used car.
-Shop around at car dealerships like Duval Occasion to compare specials on new vehicles.
+Shop around at car dealerships to compare specials on new vehicles.